fieldtrip/website/faq/why_is_the_source_model_deformed_or_incorrectly_aligned_after_warping_template.md

 ---
 title: Why is the source model deformed or incorrectly aligned after warping template?
-tags: [faq, sourcemodel, MRI, normalization]
+tags: [faq, sourcemodel, mri, normalization]
 ---

 # Why is the source model deformed or incorrectly aligned after warping template?